South Devon Railway (heritage railway): Preservation

 Having secured GWR 4500 Class Small Prairie Tank No.4555 for £750 from BR, Patrick Whitehouse and fellow "Birmingham Railway Mafia" member Pat Garland were looking to secure a GWR style branch line on which to run the locomotive.
 Both had been involved in the world's first ever heritage railway at the Talyllyn Railway, and so were seeking a complete and in-place railway.
 In partnership with fellow Talyllyn veteran Bill Faulkner and other local businessman, having originally focused on the already closed GWR Kingsbridge branch.
 With the track already being removed there, they then focused on the Buckfastleigh to Ashburton branch.
 Their business plan was to launch and operate a profitable summer-season tourist railway, focused on the many summer visitors who choose to holiday in South Devon.

 Forming the Dart Valley Light Railway Company Ltd, it took ownership of the branch line in October 1965, and was granted a light railway order to operate in 1966.
 However, the Ministry for Transport insisted that the railway assist in improvements to the A38 road, and it was not until 1969 that an agreement was made to operate from Totnes to Buckfastleigh, with the section beyond to Ashburton lost to dual carriageway improvements to the A38 trunk road.
-The final severing of the line took place in 1971.The rare Brunel-style station building at Ashburton, with its overhead roof, survives as a garage.
+The final severing of the line took place in 1971.
+The rare Brunel-style station building at Ashburton, with its overhead roof, survives as a garage.

 The first passenger train ran on 5 April 1969, with Dr Richard Beeching performing the official opening ceremony on 21 May 1969.
-Operated from the outset - as had the Talyllyn and the Ffestiniog Railway - as a commercial railway, in the first year the Dart Valley carried 60,000 passengers at a profit.
+Operated from the outset – as had the Talyllyn and the Ffestiniog Railway – as a commercial railway, in the first year the Dart Valley carried 60,000 passengers at a profit.

 In 1971, the company was offered the opportunity to purchase from British Rail the freehold of the Kingswear Branch, running from Paignton to Kingswear, and hence by ferry to Dartmouth.
 To complete the purchase, in 1972 the original preservation company became the "Dart Valley Railway Company plc" (DVR), although it was not listed on the London Stock Exchange.

+As of 1979, work to build a permanent terminus at Totnes Riverside was proceeding, including relaying track and constructing a platform.
+Part of the work also involved building a footbridge to link the station with the mainline station and town centre.
+At Staverton, a signalling system was being planned to bring into regular use the loop at the station.
+At Buckfastleigh, the layout was being expanded to allow for more storage of rolling stock on site, and the workshop was under construction (the railway at this point had bought machines including a wheel lathe and gantry crane to allow for more major repairs and overhauls to be undertaken on site.
+The footbridge from Keynsham station was delivered to link the station to the car park and miniature railway.